Lindow Man: Remains and investigation

 Lindow Man marked the first discovery in Britain of a well-preserved bog body; its condition was comparable to that of Grauballe Man and Tollund Man from Denmark.
 Before Lindow Man was found, it was estimated that 41 bog bodies had been found in England and Wales and 15 in Scotland.
 Encouraged by the discovery of Lindow Man, a gazetteer was compiled, which revealed a far higher number of bog bodies: over 85 in England and Wales and over 36 in Scotland.
 Prior to the discovery of the bodies in Lindow Moss, British bog bodies had been a relatively neglected subject compared to European examples.
 The interest caused by Lindow Man led to more in-depth research of accounts of discoveries in bogs since the 17th century; by 1995, the numbers had changed to 106 in England and Wales and 34 in Scotland.
 The remains covered a large time frame.

-In life, Lindow Man would have measured between 5'6" and 5'8" (1.68 and 1.73 m) tall and weighed about 132 lb.
+In life, Lindow Man would have been between 5'6" and 5'8" (168 and 173 cm) tall and weighed about 132 lb.
 It was possible to ascertain that his age at death was around the mid-20s.
 The body retains a trimmed beard, moustache, and sideburns of brown hair, as well as healthy teeth with no visible cavities, and manicured fingernails, indicating he did little heavy or rough work.
 Apart from a fox-fur armband, Lindow Man was discovered completely naked.
 When he died, Lindow Man was suffering from slight osteoarthritis and an infestation of whipworm and maw worm.
-As a result of decalcification of the bones and pressure from the peat under which Lindow Man was buried, his skull was distorted.
+As a result of the decalcification of the bones and pressure from the peat under which Lindow Man was buried, his skull was distorted.
 While some preserved human remains may contain DNA, peat bogs such as Lindow Moss are generally poor for such a purpose, and it is unlikely that DNA could be recovered from Lindow Man.

 Lindow Man and Lindow III were found to have elevated levels of copper on their skin.
 The cause for this was uncertain as there could have been natural causes, although a study by Pyatt et al. proposed that the bodies may have been painted with a copper-based pigment.
 To test this, skin samples were taken from places likely to be painted and tested against samples from areas where painting was unlikely.
 It was found that the copper content of the skin of the torso was higher than the control areas, suggesting that the theory of Pyatt et al. may have been correct.
 However, the conclusion was ambiguous as the overall content was above that expected of a male, and variations across the body may have been due to environmental factors.
 Similarly, green deposits were found in the hair, originally thought to be a copper-based pigment used for decoration, but it was later found to be the result of a reaction between the keratin in the hair and the acid of the peat bog.